Deep Dive Podcast: S Iswaran case - Twists, turns, jail time and a media scrum

 Former transport minister S Iswaran was handed a one year sentence by Judge Vincent Hoong on five charges, including obtaining gifts as a public servant.
 Why did he get more than what the prosecution asked for?

-Head of criminal law at Quahe Woo and Palmer, Sunil Sudheeson, explains the rare move.
+Head of criminal law at Quahe Woo and Palmer, Sunil Sudheesan, explains the rare move.
 Plus, Crispina Robert gets a firsthand account from senior journalist Koh Wan Ting who covered the court proceedings.

 Here's an excerpt of the conversation: